Sharath424/Spring-Boot-2.7.8/README.md

 * Simplicity - It is simple because as it in non-invasive.it uses POJO or POJI

-* Testability - For developing and teting Spring Server(container) is not mandatory
+* Testability - For developing and testing Spring Server(container) is not mandatory

 * Loose Coupling - Spring objects are loosely coupled.It will inject the object at runtime in the IOC container or application context.